 ASSWWU strongly advocates to:

 Support HB 2521/SB 6557 to expand the Working Families Tax Credit to include individual Taxpayer identification number (ITIN) to fill in the gaps of the federal Earned Income Tax Credit.

+Support a state excise tax on capital gains, or profits from the sale of corporate stocks and bonds, and other high-end financial assets.

-Removing some exemptions from the Real Estate Excise Tax.
+Remvoing some exemptions from the Real Estate Excise Tax, including untaxed, multi-million-dollar inheritances.

-Closing the First Time Mortgage Lenders tax loophole.

-Closing the Extracted Fuel Exemptions.

 Tax Washington State Lottery Winnings.

-Close Tax Loopholes for Food Processors.